eu-digital-identity-wallet/eudi-lib-android-verifier-core/README.md

 - DocumentStatusResolver
     - Interface for resolving the status of documentsClaims in a device response.
     - The status resolver performs validation against status list services to determine if documentsClaims are valid, invalid or suspended.
+- Logger
+    - Logger interface for the EudiVerifier with customizable Logging-Level
+    - Implementors can provide their own logging mechanism by implementing this interface

 ## Disclaimer